alireza12t/Speechify-Assessment/README.md

 - ## Description

   Implementation of Converting Live Speech to Text in iOS App.
-To clarify why I didn't use Google API, in order to access this API I hadd to enable free trial of my Google Cloud Accoount and this was taking longer than I expected because of my country regulations and banking system.
+To clarify why I didn't use Google API, in order to access this API I hadd to enable free trial of Google Cloud Account and this was taking longer than I expected because of my country banking regulations.

-  I’ve included my README in the Playground.